the-turing-way/the-turing-way/book/website/community-handbook/working-groups/working-groups-guidelines.md

 However, one person should not chair multiple WGs, in order to enable diffusion of responsibilities and ensure representation of different members in leadership roles.

 Community members can join any number of WGs, however, we discourage joining more than one or two WGs to prevent over-extension of individuals within the community.

-Roles are suggested not in order to create hierarchy within a WG, but to enable the smooth operation and maintenance of the collective team, as well as to define responsibilities clearly (and avoid tyranny of structurelessness).
+-->

-### Chair and Co-Chairs
+### Chair or Co-Chairs

-These person(s) are responsible for the creation and continuation of a WG.
-Chairs provide leadership and facilitating the WGs work.
+The Chair or Co-Chairs of a working group provide leadership for the team and facilitate the sustained delivery of the purpose for which the group was created.
-Chairs are responsible for organising and chairing meetings, ensuring that the responsibilities are fairly distributed, and ensuring the broader accountability of the assembled group.
+The Chair or Co-Chairs are responsible for ensuring the working group's responsibilities are fairly distributed, and ensuring the broader accountability of the assembled group.

 While this role may be occupied by multiple people, it is important to establish how each person upholds the responsibilities of a chair in an equitable way.

 The Chair will serve as the "Liaison" for *The Turing Way* leadership, and will participate in meetings where the representation from the WG in wider governance spaces might be needed.